A new CDC study rates professionals by their waistlines. How does your job compare?

 The study surveyed 37,626 employed residents of the state of Washington using the Behavioral Risk Factor Surveillance System every other year from 2003 through 2009.
-Washington has an average obesity rate of 26.8 percent, lower than the national average of 35.7 percent.
+Washington has an average obesity rate of 26.8 percent,

 The survey showed that workers in protective services, such as police officers and security guards, were nearly 2.5 times more likely to be obese than workers in health diagnosing occupations, such as doctors, the fittest field of work.